-Fraxel laser treatments have a variety of uses and are effective for helping treat a number of skin concerns, from surgical scars after a Tummy Tuck to lines, wrinkles and uneven texture.
-To find out what will best suit YOUR skin concerns, phone us on 1300 264 811 and request a skin assessment to see what’s really going on with your skin concerns.
+Fraxel Laser treatments have a variety of uses and are effective for helping treat a number of skin concerns, from surgical scars to lines, wrinkles and uneven skin texture.
+To find out what will best suit your skin concerns, phone us on (03) 8849 1400 and request a skin assessment.

-We use special skin imaging technologies and other methods to assess what might be a good solution for your pigmentation problems, skin texture concerns, including skin ageing wrinkles and lines or acne.
+We use special skin imaging technologies and other methods to assess what might be a good solution for your skin.

 Fraxel treatment series can help a variety of skin concerns and treat various skin conditions.